fgpv-vpgf/rcs/docs/service/contract.rst

 RCS Service Contract
 ====================

-This is the current draft of the RCS service contract.
-It outlines the expected endpoints and payloads but it is far from finalized.
+This is version 1.1.0 RCS service contract, it is backwards compatible with 1.0.0 and RCS will accept both types of requests.
+For registration of new datasets a JSON schema is used to validate input:

 .. toctree::